BrianHicks/similar-sort/README.md

 If I am in `src/Page/Learn/Home/View.elm` and I want to get to the sibling file `Main.elm`, the default `fzf` config shows me `src/Main.elm` first.
 That's not what I wanted!

-But if I sort the files instead by passing them through `similar-sort src/Page/Learn/Home/View.elm`, the sibling file will show up first.
+But if I sort the files instead by piping them through `similar-sort src/Page/Learn/Home/View.elm`, the sibling file will show up first.
-This works surprisingly well, and I really like it!
+This works surprisingly well; I really like it!

 It could probably perform a *little* better by doing some heuristic based on equivalent file structure except for the addition/removal of "tests", "specs", etc, but I haven't bothered yet.

 ## Installing

-You can look in `dotfiles/kakoune.nix` in the root of this project to see how to use this in a home-manager context.
-If you're not using home-manager, or you just want to install it globally, `cd` here and type:
+If you have [`nix`](https://nixos.org) installed, clone this and type:

 ```sh
 nix-env -if .
 ```

+After this, the `similar-sort` binary should be available on your `PATH`.

+If you don't have `nix`, you'll need to install the `go` compiler yourself and run `go build similar-sort.go`.
-OR if you have `go` installed but not `nix`, just `go build similar-sort.go`; it has no external dependencies and will result in a static binary you can put wherever.
+The project has no external dependencies and should result in a static binary you can put wherever.

 ### Adding to Vim